All Episodes

 I don't think so.

-I think they'll be kept classified by the Biden administration when it's taken to the appropriate uh location to sort of cull through the wreckage and damage and then reverse engineer what was on there.
+I think they'll be kept classified by the Biden administration when it's taken to the appropriate location to sort of cull through the wreckage and damage and then reverse engineer what was on there.

-And we should be told those answers, but I think unfortunately what the Biden administration will do is they will say, okay, we've recovered it, America is now safer, and he will yet say another empty epithet from the State of the Union, like he said, if China enters our sovereignty, they will take it head on.
+And we should be told those answers, but I think, unfortunately, what the Biden administration will do is they will say, okay, we've recovered it, America is now safer, and he will again say another empty epithet from the State of the Union.

 I mean, when Joe Biden says that, it's completely meaningless.